zzzprojects/EntityFramework-Plus/README.md

 Supporting & developing FREE features takes hundreds and thousands of hours!
 If you like our product please consider making a donation to keep us running.

-We'll never require donations, but we appreciate them greatly

 <a href="http://www.zzzprojects.com/contribute/" target="_blank"><img src="http://www.zzzprojects.com/images/paypal-contribute.png" alt="Contribute" height="48"></a>

+Contribution isn't all about money!
+ - Blog it
+ - Comment it
+ - Share it

-A **huge thanks** for your extra support.
+A **HUGE thanks** for your extra support.

 ## More Projects